epfl-ada/ada-2023-project-adhd2023/README.md

 ## Abstract

 Amidst the ever-evolving landscape of the global film industry, understanding the factors that lead to a film's success has become crucial.
 With millions of viewers relying on film ratings to guide their viewing choices, it's essential to understand what drives these ratings.
-This project aims to reveal the parameters that significantly influence a film's rating, using the extensive IMDb database as its primary resource.
+This project aims to reveal the parameters that significantly influence a film's rating, using the IMDb database as its primary resource.
 While primary factors such as budget, genre and cast could be applied for a primary analysis, we aim to perform a deeper and more meaningful search on the elements that combined together in the right way, tend to yield a high ranking.
 Such an analysis would be a useful tool in the hands of a filmmaker, critic or just a movie enthusiast, seeking to understand in a more meaningful way the demands of the viewers, depending on the needed era, geographical area or genre one is interested in.